Soldotna to Homer

 North junction of Cohoe Loop Road.
 Leads 7 miles past homesteads and ocean beaches, and returns to highway at mile 114.6.
 Crooked Creek State Recreation Site, 79 camp sites (parking lot style), water, toilets, trails and fishing.1 3/4 miles on Coho Loop Rd.
 When salmon are spawning, you can see them in the pools just east of the highway.

 South junction of Cohoe Loop Road.
 Rejoins highway at mile 111.

 Clam Gulch State Recreation Area and Clam Gulch Beach Road.
 1/2 mile to beach.
-Clamming has been shut down for 2014-2016, check with the ADF&G on the 2017 restrictions.
+Clamming has been shut down since 2014, check with the ADF&G on the current restrictions.